So you wanna be an entrepreneur? Here’s what you’ll need

 Ah, taxes.
 When you’re self-employed, you no longer have the luxury of thinking about them only once a year.
 Instead, you’ll need to make quarterly estimated tax payments every three months.
 To avoid getting behind, it’s important to factor taxes into your monthly budget.

 In the beginning, estimating how much your taxes will be is tricky.
 My general rule of thumb is to set aside 25 percent of my income each month in a special savings account just for taxes.
 Keeping my tax savings separate from my regular savings helps me avoid draining my emergency fund whenever tax time rolls around.
-OCCU offers a special tax savings account that lets you earn up to 0.15 percent interest on your balance—I highly recommend taking advantage of it!
+Consider opening a savings account specifically for your tax savings, like a secondary savings account from OCCU.
+This will make tax time a lot less painful.

 Invest in a retirement plan.